AnshChaudhary01/SAIL-to-CGEN-Coding-Challenge-/README.md

-"# SAIL-to-CGEN-Coding-Challenge-"
+**SAIL-to-CGEN-Coding-Challenge**

-The attached python script () reads a structured YAML input file and converts it into a Lisp S-expression format.
+It reads a structured YAML input file and converts it into a Lisp S-expression format.
 The transformation adheres to the semantics requested in the SAIL-to-CGEN coding challenge, handling dictionaries, lists, strings, booleans, numbers, and dates in a way that matches typical Lisp conventions.

 Input: YAML file
 Output : S-expression (Lisp-like) tree